-The ignition system on the Top 80 is both critical to its operation and is the most difficult to service.
-Other paramotors have much more robust ignition systems that rarely need service.
-(Before you run off to buy one of them note that most of them have other demons that are much worse.)
-Precisely set timing and high spark voltage will ensure that the Top 80 has maximum power output.
+Precisely setting the timing and having a high spark voltage will ensure that any engine will have maximum power output.
 Adjustments to the timing can also dramatically affect the life of the engine.
 Do not attempt to time the engine unless you have good mechanical skills.
-With $100 of easily available tools, pilots can check the timing of their engines.
-Thankfully, this is not needed unless the flywheel is removed.
+With a few modest tools, pilots can check the timing of their engines.
+Thankfully, this is not needed unless the flywheel has been removed.

-The Miniplane website specifies a gap of 0.30mm (0.12") but new engines from the factory have the gap set to 0.38 mm.
-IDM, the manufacturer of the coil and flywheel, specifies a gap of 0.35mm - 0.45mm.
+IDM, the manufacturer of the coils and flywheels for Italian paramotors, specifies a gap of 0.35mm - 0.45mm.
+The Top 80 website specifies a gap of 0.30mm (0.012") but new engines from the factory have the gap set to 0.38 mm (0.015").
 The bottom line is that the gap could be from 0.30mm - 0.45mm.
-Too great a coil gap will cause hard starting and slightly retard the spark.
+Too great a coil gap will cause hard starting and slightly retards the spark.
 If the gap needs to be changed, see "Replacing the coil or changing the coil gap" at the end of this article.
 The gap is not a critical value, thankfully.

-Checking the coil gap can be done without disassembling the engine.
+Checking the coil gap can be done without disassembling most engines.
 However, a feeler gauge with a narrow blade must be used.
 Ordinary feeler gauges will not fit in the tight space between the coil and the engine.

-Checking the coil gap on the Top 80 without disassembling the engine.
+Checking the coil gap on the Top 80 without disassembling the engine (below).
 It is a good idea, however, to remove the muffler when doing this.

 As the gap increases, the voltage output of the coil decreases (but only at low RPM) and the spark timing advances (fires later).
 Pilots will want the gap to be exactly as specified for maximum spark output when starting the engine and for the correct timing.